 - There's also used to end an argument about Stampy the Elephant.

 Lisa: All of you are missing the point: it's wrong to have such an animal in captivity!

-- The Simpsons also had a time when Homer said Bart shouldn't go to his room since all of his toys are in there.
+- Subverted in another episode, which has Homer sending Bart to his room, before he realizes he shouldn't send Bart there as punishment seeing how many of his toys are in there.
 He instead tells him to go into the garage.
 A few moments later Bart passes by the window on a lawnmower with several police cars chasing him.

 - Kirk Van Houten says this to his son Milhouse after trying to translate a writing on the wall that he wrote on (Trab Pu Kcip) in "Brother from the Same Planet":

 Kirk: What did we tell you about writing on the walls?
 Go to your room!

 - In the aforementioned "Homer vs. The Eighteenth Amendment", Marge and Lisa learn that Homer and Bart were sneaking beer hidden in bowling balls.
 Rather than chide him, Marge actually commends him over how clever the scheme is, how ridiculous the law of outlawing alcohol is in the first place and is happy about the extra income it brings in.
 However when Lisa still tries to explain how "wrong" the action is, Homer, Marge and Bart all simultaneously order her to her room.